zumasys/docs/site/jbase/connectivity/jbase-remote-connectivity-server-(jrcs)/README.md

 ### Server Installation - Windows

-The current versions of jRCS for Windows do not come with a GUI installer and needs to be installed and started from the command line.
+The current version of jRCS for Windows is now supplied with the jBASE release and is located in %JBCRELEASEDIR%\bin for jBASE 5.x installations.

-The binaries should be extracted to an appropriate location, such as C:\jBASE30\jRCS\bin for jBASE 3.x installations, C:\jBASE4\jRCS\bin for jBASE 4.x or C:\jBASE5\jRCS\bin for jBASE 5.x installations.

 A command window can then opened at that location, so that jRCS can be installed and started